Visiting Universal Studios Orlando is exciting but can be daunting.

 Stay at Aventura, or any of the Lowes Hotels; Sapphire Falls , Royal Pacific , Portofino Bay and there are shuttle boats, talk about arriving in style.
 Hard Rock Hotel is located in City Walk so you only have to walk a couple of minutes to the entrance.

-Something to consider if you are going at a peak time is to opt to stay at Hard Rock, Lowes Portofino or Lowes Royal Pacific Resorts as you get a free Universal Unlimited Express pass.
+Something to consider if you are going at a peak time of year is to opt to stay at Hard Rock, Lowes Portofino or Lowes Royal Pacific Resorts as you get a free Universal Unlimited Express pass.

 These can cost $150 plus per person, it may be worth the extra cost to not have to wait in lines.

-Well, first tip is to get there as early as you can.
 The parking lot is absolutely colossal, if you don’t want to add another 20 minutes walk onto your already marathon walking day, this is key.
 From the entrance of City Walk it takes 15 minutes to walk to the actually entrance of Universal.

 A day’s parking will cost $25.
 If you want to splash a bit of cash and secure yourself a space nearer to City Walk entrance, opt for the Prime Parking which costs $40.
 Now this can start to add up if you are visiting for several days so you may want to factor this into planning.